Jolanta27/Covid-19-Tracker/README.md

 Covid-19-Tracker

 Covid-19 Tracker is a project bootstrapped with Create React App.
 I used framework Material-UI as well to build simple components and took data from https://disease.sh/v3/covid-19/all.
-Chart was made with Chart.js.
+Chart was made with Chart.js and map was added with React Leaflet.

 You have to install node and npm to start this project.